Class StringTokenizer

 The set of delimiters (the codepoints that separate tokens) may be specified either at creation time or on a per-token basis.

-An instance of StringTokenizer behaves in one of three ways, depending on whether it was created with the returnDelimiters flag having the value true or false:
+An instance of StringTokenizer behaves in one of three ways,

-• If returnDelims is false, delimiter code points serve to separate tokens.
-A token is a maximal sequence of consecutive code points that are not delimiters.
+false, delimiter code points serve to separate tokens.
+A token is a maximal sequence of consecutive code points that are not delimiters. - If returnDelims is

-• If returnDelims is true, delimiter code points are themselves considered to be tokens.
+true, delimiter code points are themselves considered to be tokens.
 In this case a token will be received for each delimiter code point.

 A token is thus either one delimiter code point, or a maximal sequence of consecutive code points that are not delimiters.